-Whether you are interested in breeding finches or simply want to bestow a gender-appropriate name on a pet finch, consider various clues to determine your birds' sexes.
-Color and pattern often provide solid clues, but they are not helpful for distinguishing between the males and females of all species.
+Whether you are interested in breeding finches or simply want to bestow a gender-appropriate name on a pet finch, consider various clues to determine your birds' sexes, such as the finch's coloring, vocal habits, and behavior.
+Color and pattern often provide solid clues, but they are not helpful for distinguishing between the males and females of all pet finch species.
 In such cases, your veterinarian can examine your bird's sex organs with an endoscope or analyze your bird's genetic material to determine gender with 100 percent certainty.

-Because many finch species are sexually dimorphic, the relative brightness of a finch's colors often indicates gender -- male finches generally possess bolder, more flamboyant markings than females.
+Because many pet finch species are sexually dimorphic (meaning the sexes look different), the relative brightness of a finch's colors often indicates gender — male finches generally possess bolder, more flamboyant markings than females.
 However, this method is problematic for immature individuals and species that bear eclipse plumages after their breeding season has ended, during which both sexes appear identical.
 This phenomenon occurs in strawberry finches (Amandava amandava) and orange weaver finches (Ploceus aurantius), among other species.

 Some experienced bird keepers and breeders palpate the pelvic bones to determine sex, but this is rarely accurate when performed by novices.
 Additionally, as finch pelvic bones are incredibly fragile, pelvic palpation is not appropriate for inexperienced hands.

 The combination of color pattern and vocal habits distinguish male zebra finches (Taeniopygia guttata) from female zebra finches.
-According to the Johnson Lab at Florida State University, which studies the song-learning abilities of the birds, males begin singing at about 35 days of age, while females do not sing at all.
+Males begin singing at about 35 days of age, while females do not sing at all.
 In most cases, a zebra finch displaying cheek patches, spotted sides or a bar across the breast is male; females typically lack these markings.
 However, some visual mutations alter the colors or markings of the animals, which renders such clues ineffective.

 You can usually distinguish male Gouldian finches (Erythrura gouldiae) from female Gouldian finches by observing their colors.
 Although the exact differences vary from one color form to another, males almost always possess bolder colors than females do.
 For example, when considering individuals with purple breasts, males exhibit darker purple coloration than females do.